-Advertising can be expensive, but with your byline you can give your firm exposure and boost its reputation among other lawyers—free!
+Advertising can be expensive, but with your byline you can give your firm exposure and boost its reputation among other lawyers— for free!

-For the first time ever, the Illinois Supreme Court cited to an ISBA newsletter in its decision.
+For the first time ever, the Illinois Supreme Court cited an ISBA newsletter in one of its decisions.
 Attorney Matthew Kirsh’s article, “When is a Declaratory Judgment Not a Declaratory Judgment” in the January 2007 issue of Family Law, now bears the official citation of 50 Illinois State Bar Association Family Law Newsletter 4-6 (January 2007).